 The 2020 holiday shopping season was unlike anything ever seen in retail.
 Online sales, steadily increasing for several years, saw a 6.5% increase between 2019 and 2020 due to shifting pandemic shopping habits.
 To put this in perspective, prior to 2019, 6.5% was the percentage increase in holiday shopping over the prior four years combined.
-With so much uncertainty about the Delta variant, combined with consumers wanting to get back to normal, what is the path forward?
+With so much uncertainty about the new variants, combined with consumers wanting to get back to normal, what is the path forward?

-- In-store returns took advantage of point-of-presence and existing reverse logistics routing, to eliminate shipping costs.
-Challenges again included disjointed frontend platforms; while records existed in the Enterprise Resource Platform (ERP), often the POS had no way to recall those order invoices.
+In-store returns took advantage of point-of-presence and existing reverse logistics routing to eliminate shipping costs.
+Challenges again included disjointed frontend platforms.
+While records existed in the Enterprise Resource Platform (ERP), the POS often had no way to recall those order invoices.

-As we emerge from COVID-19, consumer trends will continue to evolve, and retailers must continue to adapt.
+As we emerge from COVID-19, consumer trends will continue to evolve and retailers must continue to adapt.
 The same retailers trailblazing BOPIS and curbside prior to 2019 are now experimenting with:

-- Text ordering, either with customer service, or in the case of larger retailers, chatbots and AI technology.
+Text ordering, either with customer service or, in the case of larger retailers, chatbots and AI technology.